Skip to main content

 Tennessee’s 325 active treatment facilities serve 28,899 patients annually for drug rehab, highlighting the state’s commitment to addressing substance abuse.
 Outpatient rehab costs an average of $1,698 per patient, indicating the financial considerations for individuals seeking treatment.
 Additionally, NCDAS data reveals that while women are 11% more likely to be given medication, men are 22.9% more likely to misuse prescriptions, emphasizing the need for targeted interventions to prevent misuse and support recovery.

-Types of Sedative Treatment Programs in Tennessee
+Types of Sedative Addiction Treatment Programs Near Nashville, TN

 Partial Hospitalization Sedative Recovery Programs (PHP)